Mrdaniel01/Mrdaniel01/README.md

 ⚡ I love photography,  motorcycle travels, FPS Videogames and I am a really curious person.

-😄 Write me if you want to work with me in something, I will thank you everything all that I can learn from you!
+😄 Write me if you want to work with me in something, I will thank you all that I can learn from you!

 💬 jd.rios.dev@gmail.com